-1,500 high-frequency GRE words organised into thematic synonym clusters — curated from widely-used GRE prep materials.
-Every word includes an original mnemonic, definition, synonyms, antonyms, and a GRE-level example sentence.
-100% free — no login required.
+1,500 GRE-style vocabulary words organised into thematic synonym clusters.
+Every word includes original teaching support: mnemonic, definition, synonyms, antonyms, and a GRE-level example sentence.
+100% free and built without copying any third-party prep book.

 One card at a time.
 Flip to reveal the definition, mnemonic, and example sentence.
 Mark words as mastered or still learning to track progress.
 Shuffle at any time.
 Filter to review only hard words.